dodyg/aspnet5-moon-script/README.md

 The lua language is powered by the wonderful [MoonSharp project](http://www.moonsharp.org/).

-The requirement to run this project is aspnet50 beta 4.
-You can also run it quickly on Visual Studio 2015 CTP 6.
+The requirement to run this project is aspnet50 beta 4 on .NET 4.6 full framemwork.
+It will not run on .NET Core because MoonSharp is not designed for it.